Harshi43/EquiText/README.md

 ## Dependencies

-The following python libraries aare required:
+The following python libraries are required:
 - nltk
 - spacy
 - pandas